Achieve Behavioral Health

 How does Achieve Behavioral Health spend its money?

 Achieve Behavioral Health directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 2%.
+This exceeds the 65% industry benchmark.

 Are donations to Achieve Behavioral Health tax-deductible?